Thorlabs Inc.

 • AM modulators operating in the -C4 band (400 - 600 nm) should only be used for AC modulation above a few Hz.
 Please see the green box in the Overview tab for more details.

 • Other AR coating ranges are available upon request.
-Contact Tech Support for details.
+Contact Tech Sales for details.

 • Resonant frequencies from 0.1 - 100 MHz are available.
-Contact Tech Support for details.
+Note that the Q value is a function of the resonant frequency and may differ considerably compared to the 20 MHz models.
+Contact Tech Sales for details.

 • Modulating to larger phase shifts or at longer wavelengths may cause the resonant modulator to exceed the RF power limit of 3 W, which corresponds to 35 Vpp.